BSIS Firearm Practice Exam

 1 / 20

-Only when in a public place
+Only using firearms in a competition

 Next Question